hobcat iconHobcat

 Raize components

-These provides enhanced versions of standard windows controls, eg: flat buttons.
+These provide enhanced versions of standard windows controls, eg: flat buttons.
 The LED bar indicator is also due to Raize.

 Developer Express Quantum Grid Suite